dejanu/killercoda_deal/kubernetes_course/storage/step1.md

 * Types: `emptyDir` - temporary storage that lasts as long as the pod runs.`hostPath` - uses a directory on the host node. `PVC` - uses `PV` for durable storage

 * How to achieve persistency in Pods?
-Create the follwing ngnix based deployments, create a file under `/usr/share/nginx/html` and check if it's persisted in both cases `ls /usr/share/nginx/html`.
-Delete the pods   What is the difference ?
+* Create the follwing ngnix based deployments, create a file under `/usr/share/nginx/html` and check if it's persisted in both cases `ls /usr/share/nginx/html`.
+Delete the pods and check once more if the file is persisted.

 ```bash
 # create a vanilla nginx deployment